Oho it can't describe the feeling and the way you lied,

 - Not Christian Rock: Despite a lot of references to God, Joan of Arc, nuns, etc.

 - Science Is Bad: Inverted in "Genetic Engineering".
-Although many listeners took it to be a Science Is Bad song, Word Of God says it was actually celebrating the ability of science to improve our lives.
+Although many listeners took it to be a Science Is Bad song, Word of God says it was actually celebrating the ability of science to improve our lives.
+Telegraph, on the other hand...

-- Shout Out: "Pandora's Box" is about the actress Louise Brooks; "Joan of Arc" and "Maid of Orleans" are titular shout-outs to Joan of Arc (and both singles have sleeve art to match, the former even using her actual signature), though they don't seem to be about her, as such.
+- "Pandora's Box" is about the actress Louise Brooks; "Joan of Arc" and "Maid of Orleans" are obvious titular shout-outs to Joan of Arc (and both singles have sleeve art to match, the former even using her actual signature), though they don't seem to be about her, as such.

 - "Sister Marie Says" is about a real-life nun, Sister Marie Gabriel, who made a number of prophecies of doom, including predicting that the world would end in a fireball following the collision of Comet Shoemaker-Levy with Jupiter in 1994.